DevSteffensen/EconToElection/Paper.md

 Data Collection
 ---
 Data about parties popularity in each election were hand collected from Wikipedia, because Wikidata ended up unfit for the region of central Europe.
 Data about parties is also better hand-picked because of the small scale of this project and the volutility of parties in the early 2000s.
 Data is stored separately for each country, each election year and is in .csv format, where one can find party name abbreviation, main ideology and percentage aquired in that given election.
-Data is therefore collected for further analysis by a python script, which looks for all countries in ``Countries/`` directory, then for each election year to process the data.
+This data is collected for further analysis by a python script, which looks for all countries in ``Countries/`` directory, then for each election year to process the data.
 Parties are then segregated into a group belonging to targeted ideologies, which are taken from ``data/ideologies.csv`` file.

 ```py
 def getElections(country : Path, focused_ideologies : set) -> dict[int, float]: